Ranveer Singh BROKE DOWN While Recreating The Historic World Cup Win For Kabir Khan's '83

 On Ranveer Singh's Uncanny Resemblance To Kapil Dev

 "Look, for me, it was never a lookalike contest.
 For every character, I cast a person who matched the persona of the original.
 In the last few films, Ranveer's lived his roles.It's a rare gift he has, along with the effort he puts in.
 Even in our film, after 10 minutes you'll forget it's Ranveer on screen.
 With visual effects and prosthetics, I could have made him a replica of Kapil sir.
 But at the end of the day, it wasn't about the look but whether he was convincing playing a cricketer through 45 days.
-At times, even Kapil sir's daughter Amiya who is an AD on the film, would find it eerie, " explained Kabir Khan.
+At times, even Kapil sir's daughter Amiya who is an AD on the film, would find it eerie," explained Kabir Khan.

 On Casting Deepika Padukone As Romi Dev